redis/redis-doc/docs/management/security/_index.md

 named users to be created and assigned fine grain permissions.
 Read more about Access Control Lists [here](/docs/management/security/acl/).

-When the `reuirepass` setitng is enabled, Redis will refuse any query by unauthenticated clients.
+When the `reuirepass` setting is enabled, Redis will refuse any query by unauthenticated clients.
 A client can authenticate itself by sending the **AUTH** command followed by the password.